Accounting of Crypto & NFTs in India Explained

 Measurement Principles

-• Cost includes purchase price and transaction fees
+• Purchase price and transaction fees form part of cost

 To Bank / Vendor A/c